Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Main Floor.md

 K16.
 NORTH CHAPEL ACCESS

 ______
-This arched room connects a vast chamber to the east and a staircase that rises to the west.
+"This arched room connects a vast chamber to the east and a staircase that rises to the west.
 Alcoves in the north and south walls hold eight-foot-tall sculptures of helmed knights with muscular builds.
-Black shadows fall across their faces.
+Black shadows fall across their faces."
 ______

 The statues are harmless.
 The vast chamber to the east is the chapel (area K15).
-The staircase to the west is de­ scribed in area K29.
+The staircase to the west is described in area K29.

-Kl7.
+K17.
 SOUTH CHAPEL ACCESS

 This arched room connects a vast chamber to the east and the landing of a staircase to the west.
 To the left
 of the landing, the stairs curl down into darkness.
 To the right, the stairs climb into thick drapes of cobwebs.
 Alcoves in the north and south walls hold eight-foot-tall sculptures of helmed knights with bright blades.
 Black shadows obscure their faces.